bhk/scam/reference.md

 ### Booleans

-The empty string (written `""` or `nil`) is used to represent "false" when functions, macros, or special forms operate on or return boolean values.
+The empty string (written `""` or `nil`) is used to represent "false" when functions, macros, or special forms operate on or return Boolean values.
 Any non-nil value is considered "true"; the value "1" is often used to represent true.